sundial-protocol/internal-docs/architecture/scaling.md

 This document covers some of the ways in which Sundial is designed to scale as needed to ensure a fast & unobtrusive UX.

-# L2 Scaling - Rapid Block Production
+# L2 Scaling - Transaction Processing

 The Sundial L2 has technically infinite TPS.
 This is made possible by using a rotating consensus algorithm in which node operators do not need to interact directly to produce blocks.
 This allows each operator to commit as many blocks in their shift as they wish.
 The upper limit is simply the operators hardware.